Scottish Rugby Union

 The Scottish Rugby Union (SRU; Aonadh Rugbaidh na h-Alba) is the governing body of rugby union in Scotland.
-Styled as Scottish Rugby, it is the second oldest Rugby Union, having been founded in 1873.
+Now marketed as Scottish Rugby, it is the second-oldest Rugby Union, having been founded in 1873.
 The SRU oversees the national league system, known as the Scottish League Championship, and the Scottish National teams.
-The SRU is headed by the President (Ian Barr) and Chairman (Colin Grassie), with Mark Dodson acting as the Chief Executive Officer.
+The SRU is headed by the President (Keith Wallace) and Chairman (John McGuigan), with Mark Dodson acting as the chief executive officer.
 Dee Bradbury became the first female president of a Tier 1 rugby nation upon her appointment on 4 August 2018.

 History

 1873–1920s

 The Scottish Football Union was founded on Monday 3 March 1873 at a meeting held at Glasgow Academy, Elmbank Street, Glasgow.
 Eight clubs were represented at the foundation, Glasgow Academicals; Edinburgh Academical Football Club; West of Scotland F.C.; University of St Andrews Rugby Football Club; Royal High School FP; Merchistonians; Edinburgh University RFC; and Glasgow University.
 Five of these clubs were, at the time of founding the Scottish Football Union, already members of the previously instituted Rugby Football Union.
 Although the RFU now represents exclusively English clubs, in its first few years it had members from outside England, there being no other national union.
 West of Scotland, Glasgow Academicals and Edinburgh University had joined the RFU in 1871 and Edinburgh Academicals and Royal High School FP had joined in 1872.
 These five renounced membership of the RFU to join the SFU.

 The SFU was a founding member of the one and only International Rugby Football Board, now known as World Rugby, in 1886 with Ireland and Wales.
 (England refused to join until 1890.)

 In 1924 the SFU changed its name to become the Scottish Rugby Union.
 International games were played at Inverleith from 1899 to 1925 when Murrayfield was opened.